durrbill/OneShot-Utility-v3/README.md

  - To change your player's "name" in OneShot, simply type the desired name into the textbox to the right of the "Set Player Name" button, then press said button.

 ## Installation/Necessary Files
-OneShot Utility v3.3.1 will create up to five elements, all in OneShot's save directory (%appdata%\Roaming\Oneshot\)
+OneShot Utility v3.4 will create up to four elements, all in OneShot's save directory (%appdata%\Roaming\Oneshot\)
 - "customsaves", a folder that stores any created custom saves
 - "customsaves.json", a file that stores relevant data for custom saves to function
-- "safepath.txt", which stores the location of DOCUMENT.oneshot.txt, if said file does not exist in expected default locations
 - "steamshimlocation.txt", which stores the location of steamshim.exe, if said file does not exist in expected default locations
 - "loadstate.txt", an empty text file that allows the program to remember the user's auto-loading preference on startup